yuntal/JWT-login/README.md

 the flower-power wordpress api.

-Goal: To successfully log in and log out.
+Goal: To successfully log in and log out with a JWT token.

 ## Built With